-This hasn’t really been a good method of contact up until the release of timeline for businesses.
+This hasn’t really been a good method of contact up until the release of the timeline for businesses.
 Sure, you can randomly friend your prospect or message them, but Facebook is largely reserved for personal use with friends and family.
 If all else fails, contacting your prospect on their personal profile should be your last resort.

 When it comes to reaching out to businesses on Facebook, you don’t want to expose yourself to the public by posting on a company’s wall asking for their contact information, that’s amateur.
-With the addition of timeline for businesses, you can message any business – in private.
+With the addition of timelines for businesses, you can message any business – in private.

 Look for the ‘Message’ button at the top of the company’s Facebook page.
 This has garnered a response every single time I’ve used it.

-I suggest asking for a contact email up front, so you can take the conversation off of Facebook.
+I suggest asking for a contact email upfront, so you can take the conversation off of Facebook.
 Keep in mind that Facebook allows brands to disable this feature, so some pages might not have it.

 Remember, once you get that email address, your opening line should mention that you received their email via correspondence on Facebook.

-Not only is LinkedIn built for business professionals, but it is very easy to get an email address because contact information is displayed on a users profile, making it one of the best networks to utilize.
+Not only is LinkedIn built for business professionals, but it is very easy to get an email address because contact information is displayed on a user’s profile, making it one of the best networks to utilize.
 Do not abuse this opportunity.
 Usually, I will add someone as a connection on LinkedIn and, once they accept me, I’ll inbox them to introduce myself and ask permission to shoot them an email.
 Once they grant me permission, they’re much more receptive to receiving an email from me.